dsloyer/ez-kubeadm/README.md

 ```

 I've had several issues with VirtualBox 6.0 -- I strongly recommend using 5.2.26 at this time.
-I've worked out all the issues, and am satisfied that that environment is as good as the
-native Ubuntu under which these scripts were initially developed (more below).

 As of mid-March, 2019, this script creates a 3-node k8s cluster, with these versions:
   * Kubernetes: 1.13.4                          (current version on kubernetes.io)